Consumer Products Testing Company

 What do I do if my item is found noncompliant with one of the current requirements?

-A COC is a Certificate of Conformity, which shows that your products have been tested by an accredited third party lab and are compliant with current CPSIA requirements.
-Most retailers require a COC.
-For a sample COC, please click on the link: COC Sample
+A CPC is a Children's Product Certificate, which shows that your products have been tested by an accredited third-party lab and are compliant with current CPSIA requirements.
+Most retailers require a CPC.
+For a sample CPC, please click on the link:

 How often should I retest my products for compliance with CPSC requirements?

 The CPSC recommends, at a minimum, annual retesting and certification of products.
 The determination of frequency of testing is based on how many batches/lots you produce a year.
-The amount of samples that need to be tested is based on batch or lot size.
-The CPSC provides procedures and calculations for random sampling and testing frequency.
+For more information about establishing a reasonable testing program, follow the link below:

 What is the process for testing with ATS?